 Starting in Level II, students have the option of pursuing a Concentration, which combines iSci with the equivalent of a combined honours in another scientific discipline.
 Please click on the links below to learn more about the specific requirements associated with these Concentration.

-If you have questions specific to a department other than iSci, refer to the Faculty of Science Department Contacts list.
+If you have questions specific to a department other than iSci, please contact the academic advisor for the respective home department within the Faculty of Science.

 Explore the following Concentrations: